 Terminal API: for a Terminal API integration or an SDK on mobile integration, you need to become familiar with the endpoints and message structure of Terminal API.

-Notification webhooks: both the payment terminals and the Adyen payments platform generate notifications that can be sent to an endpoint on your POS system.
+Notifications and webhooks: both the payment terminals and the Adyen payments platform generate transaction updates that can be sent to an endpoint on your POS system.
 You need to decide if your architecture or use cases require receiving these webhooks.

 Select a topic to view an explanation of your options and/or implementation instructions.